LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_4.md

 Outofband rules are not disruptive, this means that when a rule matches the request will always be allowed**.
 This is useful for rules that you want to create an alert for, but not create a disruption.

-In the next section we will create a rule our first rule using standard seclang format and then we will create a rule again using the CrowdSec AppSec Rule Language.
+In the next section we will create our first rule using standard seclang format and then we will create a rule again using the CrowdSec AppSec Rule Language.

 **Within the codebase Outofband rules can **never** become disruptive because by the time the outofband is evaluated, the remediation component has already been informed to disrupt or not.